+M: 8.00AM-10.00AM

+Th: 3.20PM-4.20PM

-M: 8.00AM-10.00AM Th: 3.20PM-4.20PM F: 8.00AM-10.00AM &
+F: 8.00AM-10.00AM &

-11.50AM-12.50AM
+UNIVERSITY OF GUAM 11.50AM-12.50AM

-AR 102-01 course in Fall Semester 2024 is F2F Fine Arts course.
+AR 102-04 course in Fall Semester 2024 is F2F Fine Arts course.
 Class meets in studio FA 203, located in Fine Arts Building 2nd floor.

-My physical office hours are listed above in the syllabus header.
-My office is located in English & Communication Building, EC 117E.
+My physical office hours are as listed above, my office is located in English and Communication Building, 117E.
 We can set an appointment to meet during these hours if that is convenient for you.
 You are welcome to email me to set appointment for face-to-face meeting.
 I am available at the phone number during regular business hours (8:00am - 5:00pm), Monday through Friday except weekends and holidays).
 You can also contact me through UOG Moodle.
-Please note if you email me late, after 9.00pm, I will be able to reply to you the next morning.

 At any point during this course, you are welcome to contact me via email with any questions regarding instruction, assignments, instructions, advisement, or even personal issues.
 I check my emails frequently and will be able to respond to your inquiry withing the same day that I receive a message.
+However, if you contact me late, after 9.00pm, I will respond to you next morning.

-GUAM UNIVERSITY OF
+UNIVERSITY OF GUAMAN UNIBETSEDÂT GUAHAN